amsaren/course_materials/Biocontainers_2021/Tutorials/singularity_tutorial_2.md

     ```

 💡 If you can't locate the desired binary with `find`, you can always use `singularity shell` to explore the container.

+## Running Singularity as a batch job
+💡 `Singularity exec` is the run method you will typically use in a batch job script.

+1. Make a file called `test.sh`:
+    ```bash
+    module load nano   # The computing node does not have nano by default nano test.sh
+    ```
+2. Copy the following contents into the file and change "project_xxxx" to the correct project name:
+    ```bash
+   #!/bin/bash
+   #SBATCH --job-name=test           # Name of the job visible in the queue.
+   #SBATCH --account=project_xxxx    # Choose the billing project.
+Has to be defined!
+   #SBATCH --partition=test          # Job queues: test, interactive, small, large, longrun, hugemem, hugemem_longrun
+   #SBATCH --time=00:01:00           # Maximum duration of the job.
+Max: depends of the partition.
+   #SBATCH --mem=1G                  # How much RAM is reserved for job per node.
+   #SBATCH --ntasks=1                # Number of tasks.
+Max: depends on partition.
+   #SBATCH --cpus-per-task=1         # How many processors work on one task.
+Max: Number of CPUs per node.

+   singularity exec tutorial.sif hello_world
+    ```
+3. Submit the job to the queue with:
+    ```bash
+   sbatch test.sh
+    ```

+💡 For more information on batch jobs, please see [CSC Docs pages](https://docs.csc.fi/computing/running/getting-started/).

 ## More information